-An Air Quality Index (AQI) is an indicator for reporting the safety level of air in a specific location.
-The AQI used by the U.S. Environmental Protection Agency (EPA) is scaled between 0 and 500 with “breakpoints” (e.g. 0, 50, 100, 150,…500) that correspond to a defined pollution concentration.
-The color coding in the below graphic corresponds to EPA standards.
+An Air Quality Index (AQI) is a measure for reporting the safety level of air in a specific location.
+The AQI provided by the US Environmental Protection Agency (EPA) uses “breakpoints” that correspond to a defined pollution concentration.
+Breakpoints are scaled between 0 and 500.

-AQI values are derived from daily PM 2.5 concentration averages calculated from the hourly recorded values from the U.S. Embassy in Beijing.
+AQI values are derived from daily PM2.5 concentration averages calculated from the hourly recorded values from the U.S. Embassy in Beijing.
+1

 How does air quality in China compare with other countries?

-Countries with a developing or developed industrial sector must often face the tradeoff between the perceived economic limitations of environmental regulation, and environmental and public welfare.
-The challenge is not a recent phenomenon.
-Advanced economies, like the United Kingdom and United States, continue to work toward environmental protection while supporting their economic and industrial sectors.
+Countries with a developed or developing industrial sector often face a tradeoff between rapid economic growth – without the constraints of environmental regulations – or public and environmental welfare measures.
+This challenge is not a recent phenomenon.
+Advanced economies, like the UK and Sweden, continue to work toward environmental protection while supporting their economic and industrial sectors.
 The challenge arguably has greater repercussions for developing countries, as their economic development often depends on industrial output.

 A Conversation With Barbara Finamore